muizzk/PHPCryptoLib/README.md

 echo $cipher->getData();
 ```

-You will get a `openSSLReturn` object with the following methods:
+You will get an `openSSLReturn` object with the following methods:

 `getData(): string` -> returns the encrypted data.